5 Ways to Reduce Initial Server Response Time

 There are hundreds of hosting companies available for your WordPress site.
 However, they aren’t all equal when it comes to page speed.
 Some hosts offer minimal support or rely too heavily on shared server resources, which can cause slow load times.

 To have the fastest WordPress site possible, consider choosing a hosting provider that prioritizes performance and high availability.
-Here at WP Engine, we create an optimal UX by improving your website speed up to 40 percent:
+By choosing WordPress hosting with WP Engine, you can see website speed improve by up to 40%, providing an optimal UX for your (and your clients’) sites.

 We offer various performance-focused features, such as our EverCache technology, a free CDN, core updates, and global server locations.
 Overall, WordPress sites hosted on our platform offer faster load times that can increase your SEO rankings and drive more traffic to your page.